 In 1995 Ms. Walther was selected by Sir Georg Solti as a member of his Musicians of the World, an orchestra composed of leading musicians from around the globe, for concerts in Geneva to celebrate the 50th anniversary of the United Nations.
 She has also served as principal violist with the Mainly Mozart Festival in San Diego and has performed as soloist with other Bay Area orchestras.
 She has participated in leading chamber music festivals, including Marlboro, Santa Fe, Tanglewood, Bridgehampton, Cape Cod, Amelia Island, the Telluride, Seattle, and Green Music Festivals, and Music@Menlo.
 She has collaborated with such artists as Isaac Stern, Pinchas Zukerman, and Jaime Laredo, and has appeared as a guest artist with some of the world’s most renowned string quartets, including the Tokyo, Vermeer, Guarneri, Lindsay, Cypress, and St. Lawrence quartets.
 She joined the Takács Quartet as a regular member in the fall of 2005.

-In addition to her recordings for Hyperion with the Takács Quartet, Geraldine Walther’s recordings include Hindemith’s Trauermusik and Der Schwanendreher with the San Francisco Symphony (both on London/Decca), Paul Chihara’s Golden Slumbers with the San Francisco Chamber Singers (Albany), and Lou Harrison’s Threnody (New Albion) and as a member of the Volkert Trio Delectable Pieces (Con Brio).
+In addition to her recordings for Hyperion with the Takács Quartet, Geraldine Walther has released two MSR Classics recordings: Johannes Brahms Viola Sonatas and the Trio in A Minor with pianist David Korevaar and cellist Andras Fejer and Hindemith Viola Sonatas with pianist David Korevaar.
+Other recordings include Hindemith’s Trauermusik and Der Schwanendreher with the San Francisco Symphony (both on London/Decca), Paul Chihara’s Golden Slumbers with the San Francisco Chamber Singers (Albany), and Lou Harrison’s Threnody (New Albion) and as a member of the Volkert Trio, Delectable Pieces (Con Brio).

-Geraldine is the mother of two grown daughters and lives in Longmont, Colorado with her husband Tom.
+Geraldine is the mother of two grown daughters: Argenta, a soprano living in Los Angeles and Julia, a ceramicist, in Washington D.C., and lives in Longmont, Colorado with her husband Tom.